cbcrg/tcoffee/docs/tcoffee_reference.rst

 ::

   Controlling Alignment Computation
-  Most parameters in this section refer to the alignment mode fasta_pair_wise and cfatsa_pair_wise.
+  Most parameters in this section refer to the alignment mode fasta_pair_wise an\
+ d cfatsa_pair_wise.
 When using these alignment modes, things proceed as follow:
-  1-Sequences are recoded using a degenerated alphabet provided with <-sim_matrix>
+  1-Sequences are recoded using a degenerated alphabet provided with <-sim_matri\
+ x>
   2-Recoded sequences are then hashed into ktuples of size <-ktup>
-  3-Dynamic programming runs on the <-ndiag> best diagonals whose score is higher than <-diag_threshold>, the way diagonals are scored is controlled via <-diag_mode> .
+  3-Dynamic programming runs on the <-ndiag> best diagonals whose score is highe\
+ r than <-diag_threshold>, the way diagonals are scored is controlled via <-diag_\
+ mode> .
-  4-The Dynamic computation is made to optimize either the library scoring scheme (as defined by the -in flag) or a substitution matrix as provided via the -matrix flag.
+  4-The Dynamic computation is made to optimize either the library scoring schem\
+ e (as defined by the -in flag) or a substitution matrix as provided via the -mat\
+ rix flag.
 The penalty scheme is defined by -gapopen and -gapext.
-If -gapopen is undefined, the value defined in -cosmetic_penalty is used instead.
+If -gapopen is \
+ undefined, the value defined in -cosmetic_penalty is used instead.
   5-Terminal gaps are scored according to -tg_mode